jqdsouza/MLForTrading/README.md

 Following are a series of projects I've implemented with the goal of applying machine learning to solve classic trading problems:

+<b> marketSimulator </b>: A market simulator that accepts trading orders and keeps track of a portfolio's value over time and then assesses the performance of that portfolio.

 <b> portfolioAnalysis </b>: This project takes as input a description of a portfolio and computes important statistics about it.

 <i>Inputs:</i>